IBM-Cloud/ansible-collection-ibm/docs/ibm_service_key.rst

 Parameters
 ----------

+  name (True, str, None)
+    (Required for new resource) The name of the service key

+  service_instance_guid (True, str, None)
+    (Required for new resource) The guid of the service instance for which to create service key

   parameters (False, dict, None)
     Arbitrary parameters to pass along to the service broker.
 Must be a JSON object